 Rowcroft is set in a large 22-acre estate with wonderful gardens which all patients can access.
 The Inpatient Unit looks out across gardens towards the sea.
-In 2014 considerable work was completed to re-landscape this area to provide better access for all our patients.

 Catering is in-house and provides three meals a day for patients with the main meal taken at lunch time.
 Snacks are routinely offered at bedtime.
 There is always a choice of a hot meal but the kitchen is very flexible and individual tastes and special diets are catered for.